-If you're one of the many people planning to spruce up their home this season, don't forget that many cleaning products and equipment can cause problems for your pets.
+If you're one of the many people planning to spruce up their home as the weather gets nicer, don't forget that many cleaning products and equipment can cause problems for your pets.

 Toxic cleaner hazards for pets